ricardotavaresit/b7web-vue/README.md

 - Class 30: self and once in Vue JS
 - Class 31: v-on:keyUp in Vue JS
 - Class 32: v-on events with ctrl, shift, etc in Vue JS
+- Class 33: v-on events with ctrl, shift mouse in Vue JS

 ## Technologies used
 - VueJS;